core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Furthermore, it is possible to encode the application group name neither in the group URI nor within a CoAP request, thus yielding the most compact representation on the wire.
 In this case, each CoAP server needs to determine the right application group based on contextual information, such as the client identity and/or the target resource.
 For example, each application group on a server could support a unique set of resources, such that it does not overlap with the set of resources of any other application group.

-Finally, Appendix A of {{I-D.ietf-core-resource-directory}} provides an example of application group registered to a Resource Directory (RD), along with the CoAP group it uses and the resources is supports.
+Finally, Appendix A of {{I-D.ietf-core-resource-directory}} provides an example of application group registered to a Resource Directory (RD), along with the CoAP group it uses and the resources it supports.
 In that example, an application group name "lights" is encoded in the "ep" (endpoint) attribute of the RD registration entry.
 At the same time, the CoAP group is ff35:30:2001:db8:f1::8000:1 and the "NoSec" security group is used.

 #### Security Groups ### {#sec-groupnaming-sec}